napari/napari.github.io/fundamentals/labels.md

 ## shuffling label colors

 The color that each integer gets assigned is random, aside from 0 which always gets assigned to be transparent.
-The colormap we use is designed such that nearby integers get assigned very different colors.
+The colormap we use is designed such that nearby integers get assigned distinct colors.
 The exact colors that get assigned as determined by a [random seed](https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.random.seed.html) and changing that seed will shuffle the colors that each label gets assigned.
 Changing the seed can be done by clicking on the `shuffle colors` button in the layers control panel.